About me

 I am currently a postdoc in the Department of Computer Science at Stanford University, working with Emma Brunskill.
 Before coming to Stanford, I completed my Ph.D. in the Department of Statistics at the University of Washington, and my advisors are Alex Luedtke and Lalit Jain.
 Prior to that, I received my B.A. in mathematics and computer science at Macalester College.

 My research broadly focuses on developing simple and interpretable methods for optimal decision-making across domains.
-I aim to methods that are both provably optimal and practically effective.
-More speficially, my work primarily falls in two key areas: optimal exploration in bandit problems and semiparametric efficient estimation, using tools from bandits, semiparametric efficiency, and causal inference.
-I am also interested in applications to education, online advertising, healthcare and others.
+I aim to build methods that are both provably optimal and practically effective.
+More specifically, I develop algorithms that identify optimal decisions more reliably and efficiently, through faster computation or fewer samples, in both online and offline settings.
+My work primarily falls in two key areas: optimal exploration in bandit problems and minimum variance estimation, using tools from bandits, semiparametric efficiency, and causal inference.
+I have worked on applications of optimal decision-making approaches to online recommendation platforms, pricing, healthcare and others.

 Contact me at zli9 [at] stanford [dot] edu.